NativeAIHub

 Gemma is completely free to download and run.
 All model weights are available on Hugging Face, Kaggle, and other platforms at no cost.
 You only pay for the compute hardware you choose to run the models on, whether that is your own laptop, a cloud GPU, or a managed inference service.

-• Full model weights on Hugging Face and Kaggle
+• Full model weights on Hugging Face, Kaggle, and Ollama

-• Run locally via Ollama, llama.cpp, vLLM, or any compatible framework
+• Run locally via Ollama, llama.cpp, vLLM, LM Studio, or any compatible framework

 • Fine tuning and modification allowed